frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 That same hollow pulsed in his belly now.
 Not sharp, just insistent.

-Pain can be ignored.
-Regret will wait.
-But nature, at the door, will not.
+Pain can be set aside.
+Regret will wait its turn.
+But nature, blunt and honest, will not be held at the threshold.
 There are indignities a man does not get to debate.

 ### * * *